 If an electron, or a hole have sufficient energy (accelerated by a field), they can free an electron/hole pair when they scatter off an atom.
 If you break too many bonds between atoms, your material will be damaged.

-Assume a transistor like the one in Figure 12.
+2) The grounded-gate NMOS: Assume a transistor like the one below.
 The gate, source and bulk is connected to ground.
 The drain is connected to a high voltage.